1nformation/polybar-spotify/README.md

   - The length can be configured using `-l` and delay using `-d`.
   - The separators between the infinitely scrolling text can be configured using `--before-text` and `--after-text` parameters.
   More info about zscroll's parameters can be found in `man zscroll`.

+  ## Fonts

+  This module uses Noto Sans Patched Nerd Font for glyphs.
+  It can be downloaded from https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/Noto/Sans/complete/Noto%20Sans%20Regular%20Nerd%20Font%20Complete.ttf

+  Feel free to use any other fonts though